trunleo/sagemaker-pipeline-testing/README.md

 An Amazon SageMaker Model Building Pipelines instance is composed of three components:

-Name: Unique (account, region)
+* Name: Unique (account, region)

-Parameters: input parameters specified when triggering a pipeline execution.
+* Parameters: input parameters specified when triggering a pipeline execution.
 They need to be explicitly defined when creating the pipeline and contain default values.

-Steps: define the actions that the pipeline takes and the relationships between steps using properties
+* Steps: define the actions that the pipeline takes and the relationships between steps using properties

+* SageMaker pipeline as DAG of Airflow
+  * We can define task with Python script
+  * The Python script can be stored on `S3 Bucket` or `Notebook`
+  * We can use `SageMaker Algorithm` or `User Custom Algorithm`
+  * We can passed the variable between steps
+  * We can choose
+    * Run on `local` to testing
+    * Run on `cloud` to production

 ![DAG](images/image.png)